-In general, the final inventory data provided by Statistics Norway are checked and verified by the Climate and Pollution Agency.
-A formal verification procedure is about to be established in Norway as part of the implementation of the National System.
+In general, the final inventory data provided by Statistics Norway are checked and verified by the Norwegian Environment Agency.

 In the following, some verification studies which have been performed are briefly described.
 Emission estimates for a source are often compared with estimates performed with a different methodology.
 In particular, Norway has conducted a study on verification of the Norwegian emission inventory (Haakonsen et al. 2000).
 The main goals of that work were to investigate the possibility of using statistical data as indicators for comparing emission figures between countries on a general basis, and to test the method on the Norwegian national emission estimates.
 In the report, Norwegian emission data were compared with national data for Canada, Sweden and New Zealand.
 It was concluded that no large errors in the Norwegian emission inventory were detected.
 The process of verification did, however, reveal several smaller reporting errors; emissions that had been reported in other categories than they should have been.
 These errors have been corrected in later reports to the UNFCCC.
 We do realise that this method of verification only considers consistency compared with what other countries report.
 It is not a verification of the scientific value of the inventory data themselves.